mckennapsean/dissertation/content/06-security.md

 # Case Study: Design Study in Cyber Security {#sec:security}

-In this chapter we discuss successful case study for visualizing cyber security data, specifically, building a cyber security dashboard to support visual communication across multiple types of cyber users [@McKenna2015;
+In this chapter, we discuss another case study for visualizing cyber security data, specifically, building a cyber security dashboard to support visual communication across multiple types of cyber users [@McKenna2015;
 @mckenna2016].
 One of the challenges in the domain of cyber security is limited access to end users.
-We found certain design methods to be effective with this limited access for designing data visualizations, such as personas and data sketches [@McKenna2015].
+We found certain design methods to be effective with this design constraint in designing data visualizations, such as personas and data sketches [@McKenna2015].
 Through a collaboration with cyber security researchers and users, we were able to go through a design process with network analysts and network managers in order to study how cyber information is communicated and created a tool to aid that communication, BubbleNet [@mckenna2016].
-Using the design activity framework as a backbone for this project, we balanced human-centered design methods with an agile development process to produce a useful and effective dashboard for domain users.
+Using the design activity framework as a backbone for this project, we balanced human-centered design methods with an informal agile development process to produce a useful and effective dashboard for domain users.
 We were also able to build off of and repurpose the design opportunities we had identified with existing users from our redesign project into this dashboard project [@mckenna2016].
 Furthermore, we conducted a formal usability study with a standardized quantitative questionnaire in order to validate the usability of the final dashboard tool.
 By reflecting on this design process, we have found that visualization design artifacts played a crucial role in communicating and reporting on the design process, and we have observed how the design activity framework can help successfully shape a real-world visualization design study.